rmcquigg/DGS/README.md

 ## This repository contains:

-Codes to process, correct and perform data quality checks on water level and water quality data
+Codes to retrieve, process, correct and perform data quality checks on water level and water quality data

 <hr width=”25%”>
 Contact rmcquigg@udel.edu with questions.